okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/domains/index.md

 <ApiOperation method="post" url="/api/v1/domains/${id}/verify" />

 Verifies the Domain and validity of DNS records Furthermore, if the 'certificateSourceType' in the [Domain](#domain-object) is `OKTA_MANAGED`, then an attempt is made to obtain and install a certificate.
-After a certificate is obtained and installed by Okta, Okta handles the management including renewal of the certificate.
+After a certificate is obtained and installed by Okta, Okta management the certificate including certificate renewal.

 #### Request path parameters